Natural PoolsDiscover how natural swimming pools mimic the self-regulating process of wetlands.

 The Walters are part of a small but growing group of Americans who eschew traditional chlorine-cleansed, concrete-decked backyard immersions in favor of natural pools, which utilize aquatic plants to maintain a hygienic swimming environment.
 Popular throughout Europe since the mid-1980s, when Biotop, an Austrian company, first introduced them to that market, natural swimming pools mimic the self-regulating process of wetlands.
 Though they vary in design — ranging in appearance from rustic organic to sleek infinity-edged — and exact mechanics, they typically consist of an in-ground vessel lined with an eco-friendly material (sometimes rubber) and divided into zones for swimming and filtration, the latter filled with plants and gravel that, along with beneficial bacteria, help purify the water.
 Skimmers, filters, and low-pressure, high-efficiency pumps are often incorporated to prevent stagnation and remove sediment and larger objects.

 The result?
-A healthy, attractive, and nearly algae-free environment created through a complex biological system that “has been working pretty well for a few million years,” says Mick Hilleary, founder of Kansas-based Total Habitat, one of the first and still few -American-based companies to offer natural swimming pools.
+A healthy, attractive, and nearly algae-free environment created through a complex biological system that “has been working pretty well for a few million years,” says Mick Hilleary, founder of Kansas-based Total Habitat, one of the first American-based companies to offer natural swimming pools.

 Natural swimming pools have been slow to catch on stateside, experts say, primarily due to lack of awareness.
 And even with Americans’ heightened attention to environmentally friendly practices, the absence of chlorine and subsequent abundance of plants and microscopic life forms make some people squeamish.